Blitzman/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to incrementally build up over the knowledge acquired during the Nanodegree.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+The first step was to use a simple CNN such as LeNet-5.
+We thought that, initially, this model might be appropriate and generate decent results since we used it successfully to perform traffic sign recognition in the previous project.
+However, it soon became obvious that the model was too simple for the problem at hand and really prone to underfitting.
+The car was not able to get past the first curve in the test track.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.